 If you would like my help with getting through breast cancer in an inspiring and ultra-healthy way, please sign up for my free e-newsletters on the right, or “like” me on Facebook (MarnieClark.com).
 When you’re in a desperate situation, you need an ally.
 You can depend on me to help you through this.

-I began having some issues with tightness and soreness around the scar and, knowing that adhesions might be forming at the surgical site, I had my massage therapist perform this massage technique on me.
-I found it to be absolutely crucial to my well being, to my ability to move without pain and to reduce post-surgical adhesions, so I shot this video today to help you (with the help of my friend, Robin, who is the person on the massage table – thanks Robin!).
+I began having some issues with tightness and soreness around the scar and, knowing that adhesions might be forming at the surgical site, I had my own massage therapist perform this massage technique on me.
+I found it to be absolutely crucial to my ability to move without pain and to reduce post-surgical adhesions, so I shot this video today to help you (with the help of my friend, Robin, who is the person on the massage table – thanks Robin!).

-If you can get your spouse to watch the video and learn how to do it – or your massage therapist – or physical therapist – or friend, you will feel so much better for it.
+If you can get your massage therapist (or even your partner or willing friend) to watch the video and learn how to do it, you will feel so much better for it.

 I didn’t mention it in the video, but I only use therapeutic grade essential oils to do this procedure.
 They are much more effective and potent than the oils you can buy in the health food store.
-You can get them from me, just click on the “Useful Links” page of this site and scroll down to “Essential Oils”.
-If you have any questions at all about the technique, just contact me.
+You can get them from me and if you’d like more information about the oils, just contact me.

 If you’ve just had a breast reconstruction and your surgeon utilized the Latissimus Dorsi Flap procedure, you’ll want to know about this helpful yoga position called Balasana.